EnhanceImpact/Decision_Trees/README.md

 - **images/**: Visuals and example plots generated throughout the course.

 ## Additional Resources
-- **Notes/**: Notes or Sheet Cheats for additional topics not covered or lightly covered in the video.
+- **notes/**: Documents with additional explanations and topics not covered or lightly covered in the video.